bitrise-io/devcenter/_articles/reviews/notifications-guide-draft.md

 ![](/img/email-from-bitrise.png)

-The alternative solution is **to send emails via a dedicated Step**: this allows for far more customization regarding the notifications.
+The alternative solution is to send emails via a dedicated Step: this allows for far more customization regarding the notifications.
 We'll cover both options in this guide.

 ### Configuring email notifications